Minnesota Arts and Cultural Heritage Fund

 The Ice: Expanding the Reach of Minnesota’s 1st Urban Hip-Hop Format

 This new HD Channel, found at KMOJ-FM 89.9 HD2, is Minnesota’s first Urban Hip-Hop format.
 The Ice presents and develops culturally specific public affairs programming in keeping with its community radio FCC license.
-To increase the reach of The Ice and awareness of the New radio station aimed at the 18-24 marketplace.
-This project will expand the new station’s reach by creating a dedicated website for The Ice as well as creating a live stream.
+The goal is to increase the reach of The Ice and awareness of the New Radio Station by directing its programing to the 18-24 marketplace.
+This project will expand the new station’s reach by creating and maintaining a dedicated website for The Ice as well as creating and mantaining a live stream and app services.

 Rush It: The People’s Choice